-The Fellows' Garden on the west of Queen's Road is open to all members of the College.
+The Fellows' Garden on the west of Queen's Road is open to all members of the College with a wide expanse of mown lawn used for plays and society events, tranquil spots for meditation, yoga, study, croquet and the like.
 After dusk the recommended route to and from Burrell's Field is via Burrell's Walk.
 The gates are operated by an appropriately-programmed University Card.
 You should be careful crossing the busy Queen's Road and are advised to use the safety island set in the middle of the road as an aid to crossing.